nhmacwan/PeRL/README.md

 ## Step 4: Go to Config.js in scripts folder and put your robot’s IP address and port address

 Congratulations!
 Your ROS TELEOPERATION IS WORKING!

-Make sure both robot and machine are connected on the  same network.
-I have used WSL for ROS and a Windows PC for Web Application that was Hosting WSL